Nico-Curti/PhDthesis/docs/md/Appendix/Scorer/README.md

 There are a lot of different score functions that can be computed and any of them evaluates some aspects of the model efficiency.
 Any paper author choses the score that better highlights the advantages of its model and it is difficult to move around this large zoo of indicators.
 Moreover, (it is quite a constant in scientific research) when a paper is send to a peer-review, in many cases the reviewers suggest to check if other performance indicators are good enough for the showed results.
-This means that a lot of large simulations should be performed again and the appropriated variables recomputed to obtain the requested scores.
+This means that a lot of large simulations should be performed again and the appropriate variables recomputed to obtain the requested scores.

 At this point the main question is: are these scores totally independent one from each other?
 The brief answer is simply no.